jesse-ai/docs/docs/livetrade.md

 # How to live-trade your strategy

-This question comes up a lot:

 Can Jesse execute live trades or is it a backtest-only framework?

+Yes it can!
 The "live-trade" plugin is under active development and is being tested.

 ## When will it be released?
 It will be released a few weeks (or months) after the release of the "optimize" mode.

-**[Update:]** The optimize mode is out now.
+**[Update 1:]** The optimize mode is out now.
 Next step is the livetrade module.
+**[Update 2:]** It depends.
+If we all be good boys, Santa might bring it to us this Christmas.
+If not, then probably early 2021.

 ## Any samples of how it might be?
 Here is a sample of a running session of live trade plugin that the development team has running: